paszu/3DSRepo/Part-5-(arm9loaderhax).md

 2. Copy `arm11.bin` and `arm9.bin` from the SafeA9LHInstaller zip to the root of your SD card
 3. Copy `hblauncher_loader.cia` from the hblauncher_loader zip to the root of your SD card
 4. Copy `lumaupdate.cia` from the Luma3DS Updater zip to the root of your SD card
+2. Copy `FBI.cia` from the FBI zip to the root of your SD card
 1. Copy `arm9loaderhax.bin` and the `luma` folder from the Luma3DS zip to the root of your SD card
 7. Copy `Hourglass9.bin` from the Hourglass9 zip to the `/luma/payloads/` folder on your SD card and rename `Hourglass9.bin` to `start_Hourglass9.bin`
 7. Copy `EmuNAND9.bin` from the EmuNAND9 zip to the `/luma/payloads/` folder on your SD card and rename `EmuNAND9.bin` to `y_EmuNAND9.bin`